 Take Flight at March Air Reserve Base

-It’s easy to find world-class entertainment in Riverside!
-Check out the extensive list of touring broadway shows and comedy specials at Fox Performing Arts Center.
-Catch a concert at the Riverside Municipal Auditorium featuring touring musicians from every genre.
-See the yearly performance of The Nutcracker, one of Riverside’s holiday traditions, by premier classical ballet school Riverside Ballet Arts.
-Get tickets to a show by Performance Riverside and experience a fresh annual calendar of plays and musicals.
+From theatre to ballet and other live performances, it’s easy to find world-class entertainment in Riverside!
+Check out the extensive list of upcoming Broadway shows, comedy specials, and more at the Fox Performing Arts Center.
+Catch a concert from touring musicians like Joyce Manor, Sammy Johnson, and the Black Veil Brides at the Riverside Municipal Auditorium.
+See the yearly performance of David Allan’s The Nutcracker by classical ballet school Riverside Ballet Arts.
+Experience Riverside plays and musicals throughout the year—including award-winning classics like Cinderella, Grease, and Mary Poppins—at Performance Riverside.
+Get tickets for incredible shows in the Main Stage Series, Family Series, or Spotlight Series at one of the oldest continuously operating community theatres in America, the Riverside Community Players.
 And if your kids are interested in theatre opportunities, the Riverside Children’s Theatre has provided educational opportunities in the performing arts since 1957!

 Relax at the World-Class Mission Inn